Clarifai/docs/docs/api-guide/model/custom-model-walkthrough.md

 ## Train the Model

-Now that you've added images with concepts, then created a model with those concepts, the next step is to train the model.
+Now that you've added images with concepts, then created a model, the next step is to train the model.
 When you train a model, you are telling the system to look at all the images with concepts you've provided and learn from them.

 This train operation is asynchronous.
 It may take a few seconds for your model to be fully trained and ready.